-- 1. Students are required to earn at least 1 unit of Legal Internship credit; they may elect to earn up to 6 units of combined Legal Internship/Directed Study with the permission of the Associate Dean. - 2.
-The required unit must be earned in an internship working on pro bono matters.
-(See item 4 below.)
-Most internships are available during regular business hours, but the Administration will work with students whose hours of employment conflict with regular business hours to find alternative internship opportunities. - 3.
-To avoid repetitive activity, from which the incremental learning experience is insufficient to justify additional credit, the Associate Dean or designee will almost never approve more than three units of Legal Internship with the same supervising judge or attorney or with the same organization.
-The Dean, Associate Dean or designee will consider approving an internship at a new site only after the student has fulfilled all requirements for, or terminated, their original proposal. - 4.
+- 1. Students are required to earn at least 1 unit of pro-bono Legal Internship credit. - 2.
+The required Legal Internship unit must be earned in an internship working on pro bono matters.
+Most internships are available during regular business hours, but the Administration will work with students whose hours of employment conflict with regular business hours to find alternative internship opportunities.

+- After the initial Legal Internship unit is completed, students may complete additional units of internship.
+Students may elect to earn up to 6 units of combined Legal Internship/Advanced Legal Internship/Directed Study with the permission of the Associate Dean - 4.
+To avoid repetitive activity, from which the incremental learning experience is insufficient to justify additional credit, the Internship Director will almost never approve more than three units of Legal Internship with the same supervising judge or attorney or with the same organization.
+The Internship Director will consider approving an internship at a new site only after the student has fulfilled all requirements for, or terminated, their original proposal. - 5.
 Work performed by the student for compensation is not eligible for internship credit.